 2. Health Savings Account

 Healthcare expenses are an indispensable part of one’s post-retirement life.
 Managing these without a regular source of income could be difficult.
-Hence, it is wise to invest in a Health Savings Account (HAS) and make provisions for your future medical expenses.
-If you are covered under High-deductible Health Plans (HDHPs), you can contribute to HSAs for those medical expenses not covered by HDHPs.
+Hence, it is wise to invest in a Health Savings Account (HSA) and make provisions for your future medical expenses.
+If you are covered under High-Deductible Health Plans (HDHPs), you can contribute to HSAs for those medical expenses not covered by HDHPs.

 3. Simplified Employee Pension